-With a rugged countryside of mountains, fjords, and glaciers, Norway is filled with natural wonders.
+With a rugged countryside of mountains, fjords, and glaciers, travel in Norway is filled with natural wonders.
 Part of its allure is its rich history and seafaring culture that reaches back to the days of the Vikings who inhabited Norway throughout the 9th century.
 Known as the ‘Land of the Midnight Sun,’ you can explore even longer with its endless summer days.
-Some of the best ways to explore is by bike, boat, car, skis, or even by husky-drawn sled.
+Some of the best ways to tour Norway is to explore by bike, boat, car, skis, or even by husky-drawn sled.

 One of Norway’s most historic and colorful cities, Bergen is sure to charm even the most season traveler.
 At the picturesque old Bryggen Wharf, you’ll feel like you have stepped into the pages of a storybook with its rows of tiny wooden houses sitting on narrow streets.
 The outdoor fish market sets the stage for a glimpse into local life and gives you a taste of the culinary delights important to this seafaring city.